Facebook Pixel

 • Brookbush Institute's Definition of Optimal Posture (a.k.a. good form): A mean range of segment alignment that is absent of signs correlated with dysfunction, pain, or an increased risk injury.
 Additionally, "good form" may include alignment recommendations influenced by optimal length-tension relationships, biomechanical advantage, or force generation capacity.

-And, just for a little humor here is a funny term we created for the deep squat die-hards who have decided that evidence and reason have no place at the altar of the "squat deep or die" religion.
+And, just for a little humor here is a funny definition we created for the deep squat die-hards who have decided that evidence and reason have no place at the altar of the "squat deep or die" religion.

 • "Ass to Grassholes" - A group of individuals who think squat depth is more important than alignment, pain-free motion, or the client’s goals.